dataviscourse/tutorials/lectures/lecture-git.md

 In the following, note that the `$` symbol signifies a promt of the command line; if you want to copy a command, don't include the `$`.
 This is to distinguish it from output, which has no leading symbol.

-We start by configuring git
+We start by configuring git:

 {% highlight bash linenos %}
 $ git config --global user.name "YOUR NAME"
 $ git config --global user.email "YOUR EMAIL ADDRESS"
+$ git config --global init.defaultBranch "main"
 {% endhighlight %}

 Make sure that this is set to your official school address and your correct name!
+Also, we name our default branches "main" instead of "master".

 **Create a folder for your project**